oresat/oresat-software-docs/docs/glossary.rst

         a spacecraft's telemetry and telecommand data format.

     ECSS
         European Cooperation for Space Standardization.
-Collibration of the ESA (European Space Agency), the European space industries, and several space agencies, to develop and maintain space mission standards for European space missions.
+Calibration of the ESA (European Space Agency), the European space industries, and several space agencies, to develop and maintain space mission standards for European space missions.